benbalter/benbalter.github.com/_posts/2021-09-01-how-i-re-over-engineered-my-home-network.md

 While everything I previously described in the "[pulling it all together](https://ben.balter.com/2020/12/04/over-engineered-home-network-for-privacy-and-security/#putting-it-all-together)" section remains true in terms of service-to-service flow, setup, maintenance, and management are now vastly simplified through well-defined and well-understood service definitions.

 The two-dozen or so clients on my home network generate around 125,000 DNS queries a day on average, of which, about 50% are blocked by the PiHole and a handful more might be blocked by Cloudflare's filtering.
-Surprisingly, the move to Docker actually seemed to improved performance[^5] (I was worried about overhead from the virtual network) with a 0-5% average load and DNS response times generally around 20ms.
+Surprisingly, the move to Docker actually seemed to improved performance[^5] (I was worried about overhead from the virtual network) with a 0-5% average load and DNS response times generally around 2ms with AdGuard Home (20ms when running PiHole).
 Plenty of reserve capacity to re-re-over-engineer things next summer...

 Eighteen months since [I originally over-engineered my home network](https://ben.balter.com/2020/12/04/over-engineered-home-network-for-privacy-and-security/), ads remain rare, false positives are still low, and I've learned a lot about many of the behind-the-scenes technologies we've come to take for granted every day.
 If you're looking to implement a similar set up (or do and find ways to improve it), you can find all the configuration files references above (and more!) over at [benbalter/pi-hole-cloudflared-docker-compose-ansible-caddy](https://github.com/benbalter/pi-hole-cloudflared-docker-compose-ansible-caddy) on GitHub.